ahmadalwy3/ahmadalwy3/Advanced-settings.md

 Default: `false`.

-If set to `true`, uBO will no longer lookup and inject scriplets into web pages.
+If set to `true`, uBO will no longer lookup and inject scriptlets into web pages.
 The main purpose of the scriptlets is to defuse anti-blocker mechanisms present on some sites.

+***

+#### `manualUpdateAssetFetchPeriod`

+Default: `2000` milliseconds.

+When clicking the _"Update now"_ button in the _"3rd-party filters"_ pane in the dashboard, this is the number of milliseconds to wait before fetching the next asset which needs to be updated.
+The delay helps spread the load incurred as a result of loading/processing new filter lists, and its purpose is also to be considerate to remote servers by not subjecting them to rapid-fire requests.

 ***